The rules for the challenge have been set by Guinness World Records

 - It is up to the challenger to choose a commercially available cycle most suited to setting this record.
 No distinctions will be made between various types and models of cycle.
 The same cycle must be used throughout the entire attempt.
 Repairs, such as tire replacement, chain replacement, etc. can be made, but the frame must remain the same.
 If the cycle is damaged beyond repair, video and photo evidence and an explanation of what happened must be submitted.
 It is at the discretion of Guinness World Records to decide if the reason is accepted and if it is not accepted, the claim will be rejected.

 - Drafting: During the attempt, the challenger is not allowed the aid of drafting.
 If the challenger is travelling with a support vehicle or other rider(s), the challenger MUST remain a minimum distance of 5 bicycle lengths from the support vehicle or any other rider(s).
 The challenger must not travel next to the support vehicle or any other rider(s) throughout the attempt.
 If this rule is not followed, the challenger’s attempt will be disqualified.
+After Discussions with GWR, it has been clarified that “Drafting is the constant presence of a member of your team in front of the cyclist.
+We can appreciate that there may be other road users.”
+We therefore will not class people cycling beside Alex as ‘drafting’.

 - The name of the person making the attempt must be given, along with the date and place.